 Thermal Power Engineering

 In Thermal Power Engineering, researchers are studying new means of converting fuel to electricity and heat in an environmentally friendly way.
-System studies of power plants and their components (boilers, steam and gas turbines, pumps, heat exchangers and fuel cells) are being studied, both newly built plants and in the modification of existing plants.
+System studies of power plants and their components (boilers, steam and gas turbines, pumps, heat exchangers and fuel cells) are being carried out, both on newly built plants and in the modification of existing plants.
 The group has a leading position in gas-turbine-based thermodynamic processes, e.g. hybrid systems using gas turbines and solid oxide fuel cell (SOFC) technology.

 Keywords: biofuel, combustion, boilers, gas turbines, steam turbines, evaporative gas turbine cycles, SOFC-hybrid, condition monitoring, system studies, power and heating technology